yulingtianxia/BlockHook/README.md

 ## 🔮 Example

-BlockHook needs libffi, which supports iOS and macOS.
+BlockHook needs libffi, which supports iOS, tvOS and macOS.
-You can run `BlockHookSample iOS` or `BlockHookSample macOS` target.
+You can run `BlockHookSample iOS`, `BlockHookSample tvOS` or `BlockHookSample macOS` target.

 ## 🐒 How to use